skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Dunlock.

 > Thordek was an NPC in our second campaign.
 As the campaign drew to a
-> close, Joe (the DM) decided he'd rather try a different character,
+> close, Joe (the dungeon master) decided he'd rather try a different
-> as opposed to playing Yoeg again.
-He wanted to play a dwarf, so
+> character, as opposed to playing Yoeg again.
+He wanted to play a
-> using the already-established character Thordek made sense.
+> dwarf, so using the already-established character Thordek made
+> sense.

 ## Thu'fir